osudrl/TeleJoy/joy/README.md

 ### sport_CRC()

-Calculates the proper checksum byte given the beginning of the reply packet to be sent at the end of the reply packet.
+Calculates the proper checksum byte to be sent at the end of the reply packet.

 ### sport_flushInputBuffer()